 The Lightning Decision Jam is a great way to solve problems collaboratively and agree on one solution or experiment you want to try straight away.
 It encourages team decision making, but at the same time, the individual can get their ideas and feedback across.

-If, as a team, you have a particular area you want to improve upon, like the office environment, for example, this approach is perfect.
+If, as a team, you have a particular area you want to improve upon, like the office environment, for example, this approach is perfect to incorporate in the problem solving steps.

 The approach follows a simple loop.